thiagodsd/bullet-from-a-gun/README.md

 ## Objective
 Our primary goal is to systematically evaluate and identify the most effective CNN models for gunshot hole detection, considering aspects such as accuracy, speed, and computational efficiency.
-Through rigorous testing across different datasets, including various target materials, bullet calibers, and shooting distances, we aim to provide comprehensive insights that can guide researchers, hobbyists, and professionals in selecting or developing optimized models for similar applications.

 ## Software and Hardware
 This project was developed on a 64-bit *Ubuntu Linux 22.04* operating system, equipped with 16 GB of RAM and an 8-core *AMD Ryzen 7 3700X* processor.
 The graphics processing unit used was a *NVIDIA GeForce GTX 1660 Ti*.
 All code was implemented and executed using the *Python* programming language, version 3.10.12.
 Most of the deep learning models were developed using the *PyTorch* library, version 2.0.0+cu117.